MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/rds-vdi-recommendations-1803.md

 One important aspect of non-persitent VDI that is based on a single image is servicing.
 Updates to the operating system are delivered usually once per month.
 With image-based VDI, there is a set of processes to perform in order to get updates to the image:

--   On a given host, all the VMs on that host, based from the base image must be shut down or turned off.
+-   On a given host, all the VMs on that host that are derived from the base image must be shut down or turned off.
 This means the users are redirected to other VMs.

 -   The base image is then opened and started up.
 All maintenance activities are then performed, such as operating system updates, .NET updates, app updates, etc.